GriffinCanCode/Builder/examples/javascript/javascript-vite-react/README.md

 });
 ```

-Then reference it in your BUILD file:
+Then reference it in your Builderfile:
 ```javascript
 config: {
     "bundler": "vite",